-What these sites lack in facilities they make up for in natural resources.
+There are no traditional “sites” involved in dispersed camping.
+That means most lack proper facilities like toilets, food storage, outdoor showers, or even running water, as most car camping sites do.
+But, what these sites lack in facilities they make up for in natural resources.
 Pristine areas some people only see on Instagram are easily accessible from dispersed camping locations.
-Most people don’t attempt this kind of camping so you’ll likely have the place to yourself, free from the crowds and noise of the National Parks and other campsites.
+Most people don’t attempt this kind of camping so you’ll likely have the place to yourself, free from the crowds and noise of the National Parks and traditional campsites.
+Plus, did I mention they’re completely free?

 Choosing a Destination

-Going off grid is often means going outside of cell service.
-Grocery stores and Ranger Stations near where you want to camp will often have these special offline resources called paper maps you can take with you.
+Going off-grid often means going outside of cell service.
+Grocery stores and Ranger stations near where you want to camp will often have these “special” offline resources called paper maps you can take with you.
 They work without cell service or even power.
 When you’re in the middle of nowhere, paper will always work.

-Now you’ve identified a destination you want to visit, you need a spot to throw down a tent.
-Obviously, cliffs, rivers and dense woods don’t make great spots to camp.
-Do you know what’s accessible?
+Once you’ve identified a destination you want to visit, you need a spot to pitch your tent.
+Obviously, cliffs, rivers, and dense woods don’t make great spots to camp, so you’ll need to find a spot that’s accessible.

-It’s always a good idea to try and use an existing site so won’t destroy any of the trees and plants in a new spot.
-Google Maps becomes a good friend in this step.
-Google Maps does a pretty good job (though it’s not 100-percent correct) of identifying National Forest land.
+It’s a good idea to try and use an existing site so won’t destroy any of the trees and plants in a new spot.
+Google Maps becomes a good friend in this step, as it does a pretty good job (though it’s not always 100% accurate) of identifying National Forest land.
 Find the area you want to go, turn on the satellite image layer, and zoom way in.
 Many campsites look like clearings or pullouts off the side of dirt roads.

 Ranger Stations and Forest Service offices are happy to help you locate a spot.
 They can clarify what land is open and let you know what restrictions are in place.
-For example, areas may be closed to camping during the summer with a fire restriction or certain roads might be gated or impassible during certain parts of the year.
+For example, areas may be closed to camping during the summer with a fire restriction or certain roads might be gated or impassible during the winter due to snow.
+For the most up-to-date information, it’s best to suss out the nearest ranger station and call them directly.

-One last tip?
-Leave yourself enough light and time to find where you are going.
+Lastly, be sure to leave enough light and time in the day to find where you are going.
 Existing dispersed camping sites rarely have any sort of signage to help you find them.
 New sites definitely won’t.
-Unless you want to pitch your tent in a random location and possibly have to move in the morning, get there early so you can see what you’re doing.
+Unless you want to pitch your tent in a random location in the dark and possibly have to move in the morning, get there early so you can see what you’re doing.

 What to Bring

-The only facilities dispersed camping will have are grass, trees, rivers, and mountains.
+The only “facilities” dispersed camping will have are those provided by nature: Grass, trees, rivers, and mountains.

 Some dispersed camping sites are not accessible by car so you’ll be carrying everything.
-A solid backpack and lightweight gear will be much easier to carry than a 10-person tent and three coolers.
+A solid outdoor backpack and lightweight gear will be much easier to carry than a 10-person tent, a portable hibachi, and three beer-filled coolers.

 How Not to Get Eaten by an Animal

-With the solitude and open space of National Forests come the animals that live there.
+With the remoteness and wide-open spaces of National Forests come the animals that live there.
 Any time we’re out in the woods, we need to be animal-aware.
 We’re in their home now.
 The U.S. Fish and Wildlife Service has some great safety tips.

-For bears, they suggest: “Never run from a bear.
+For bears, it suggests: “Never run from a bear.
 Bears can sprint at up to 40 mph — and, like dogs, will chase animals that run away.
-If you are approached or charged by a bear, stand your ground and use your bear deterrent (i.e. spray).
+If you are approached or charged by a bear, stand your ground and use your bear deterrent (i.e. bear spray).
 Most charges by bears are defensive, not predatory.”

-For mountain lions, they recommend: “Do all you can to appear larger.
+For mountain lions, the U.S. FWS recommends: “Do all you can to appear larger.
 Raise your arms.
 If wearing a jacket, take it off and wave it around.
 Pick up small children.
 Wave arms slowly, speak firmly in a loud voice, throw rocks or other objects.
 Try to remain standing and face the attacking animal.
 Fight back if attacked.”

-So, you’ve found your site and have done your homework to prevent any run-ins with the local animals.
-It’s almost time to kick back end enjoy the scenery — but that scenery is only pristine if we keep it that way.
+So, you’ve found your dispersed campsite and done your homework to prevent run-ins with the local animals.
+It’s almost time to kick back and enjoy the scenery — but that scenery is only pristine if we keep it that way.
 There won’t be much left if campers toss their cans and garbage into the woods.

-Since the 1950s, the Forest Service, National Park Service, and Bureau of Land Management have been teaching the principles of Leave No Trace, which have become a set of seven guidelines designed to keep our wilderness areas beautiful for generations to come.
+Since the 1950s, the U.S. Forest Service, National Park Service, and Bureau of Land Management have been teaching the principles of Leave No Trace — a set of guidelines designed to keep our wilderness areas beautiful for generations to come.

 Leave No Trace: